Software, Control, Safety and Certification

 Enapter's mobile phone application is an interface for system integrators and end-users who want to connect their devices such as electrolysers, dryers, communication modules and extensions.
 The Enapter mobile phone app allows an easy and secure system setup using QR codes to manage and monitor devices all over the world.
 It is available for Android and iOS.

 # Can the electrolyser be switched off in case of an emergency?
 How long does it take to switch the electrolyser on again?

 # Can the electrolyser be managed without the Enapter mobile phone application or Cloud?

 Yes.
 However, the most convenient and simple way to manage and monitor the electrolyser is via the Enapter Cloud or mobile phone app.

 When using the Modbus TCP interface all required data and functionality for the integration with third party management software is possible.
 Enapter provides a full Modbus register table (here (opens new window) for the EL 2.1) together with samples of programming scripts in python to get started.
 The scripts are hosted on a github (opens new window) page and help to understand the flows of monitoring, control and commissioning of the device.

 # Are there updates available for the Enapter devices?

 Yes.
 They can be downloaded and installed via the mobile phone app or the cloud.

 # Is the electrolyser CE certified?

 The EL 2.1, EL 4.0 and EL 4.1 (opens new window) are CE certified.

 Our products are not designed to be installed in an ATEX area.
 The output gases are only released from the designated interfaces (H₂ outlet, O₂ vent, and H₂ purge).
-These have to be correctly managed during the on-site installation.
-It is the operators responsibility to ensure that the area where the electrolysers are installed, are maintained Safe (i.e. Non-hazardous) according to IEC60079-10-1, by proper ventilation systems (i. e. with adequate dilution rate).
+These must be correctly managed during the on-site installation.
+It is the operator’s responsibility to ensure that the area where the electrolysers are installed, are maintained Safe (i.e. Non-hazardous) according to IEC60079-10-1, by proper ventilation systems (i. e. with adequate dilution rate).
 An appropriate safety concept must be implemented to mitigate the risks of any failures and consequences of leakages of flammable gases.
-Hydrogen sensor installation is highly recommended to detect any potential leaks and immediately stop H2 production.
+Hydrogen sensor installation is highly recommended to detect any potential leaks and immediately stop H₂ production.